Creating Asset Records Manually

 • Book Value (NBV) – Sourced from the Asset Current Cost.

-• Cumulative Depreciation – Defaults to zero.
+• Cumulative Depreciation – Set to zero by default.

 • Asset Status – Select the status of this tax method.